vaibhavsagar/website/drafts/refactoring-haskell.md

 contains both a variable and its negation.
 If it does, we have a contradiction and the problem is unsatisfiable, otherwise the problem is satisfiable.

-The initial version of the code is as follows:
+The initial version of the code is as follows (expand by clicking the arrow):

 <details>
 <summary>Initial 2SAT.hs</summary>